 Is your product a high-end, high-priced option?
 If so, exclude its price and market it as a luxury good.
 Is your product a low-cost, competitively priced commodity?
 If so, market it with its price as a prominent aspect of its value to attract a large audience.

-3. When is it better to leave pricing out of my brochure?
+Q3.
+When is it better to leave pricing out of a brochure?

-4. How should I present pricing in my brochure?
+Q4.
+How should I present pricing inside a pricing brochure?